rrotyrba/TWICE-DA/twice_da/README.md

 </p>

 ### Key Components
-The hybrid nature of TWICE-DA is achieved through a substantial modification of the standard Transformer block, incorporating the following key architectural components:
+The hybrid nature of TWICE-DA is achieved through a substantial modification of the standard Transformer block, incorporating the following new key architectural components:
 1. **Multi-Scale Perception Unit (MSPU)** employs multiple parallel convolutional branches to extract local features at different spatial scales.
 It is placed before the self-attention mechanism to enhance positional information about object locations and introduce stronger convolutional inductive biases into the model.
 2. **[Efficient Channel Attention (ECA)](https://arxiv.org/pdf/1910.03151)** dynamically identifies the most informative feature channels, enhancing important representations while suppressing less relevant ones.
 3. **[Deformable Multi-Head Attention (DMHA)](https://arxiv.org/pdf/2309.01430)** dynamically samples a limited number of relevant spatial positions for each token using learnable offsets.
 This allows the model to effectively capture global context while significantly reducing the computational cost compared to standard MHSA.